-Ask your eye care provider what you need to do to get ready for pneumatic retinopexy.
-Ask if you need to stop taking any medicines before the procedure.
-Follow any directions you are given for not eating or drinking before the procedure.
+Ask your eye doctor what you need to do to prepare for pneumatic retinopexy.
+Ask whether you need to stop taking any medications before the procedure.
+You may need to avoid eating anything after midnight, the day before the procedure.

-Your eye care provider may want to use special tools to shine a light in your eye and check your retina.
-You will need to have your eyes dilated for the eye exam.
+Your eye doctor may want to use special instruments to shine a light in your eye and examine your retina.
+You may need to have your eyes dilated for the eye exam.

 What happens during pneumatic retinopexy?

-Talk to your eye care provider about what to expect during your procedure.
-You will likely have pneumatic retinopexy at your provider’s office.
+Talk to eye doctor about what to expect during your procedure.
+You will probably have pneumatic retinopexy at your doctor’s office.
 In general, during the procedure:

-You may be given a medicine to help you relax.
-But you will be awake.
+- You may receive a medication to help you relax, but you will be awake.

-Your eye care provider will give you eye drops to dilate your eye.
+- Your eye doctor may give you eye drops to dilate your eye.
 You’ll also get eye drops to make the area numb.

-Your eye care provider may inject another anesthetic around your eye.
+- Your eye doctor may inject another anesthetic around your eye.

-Your eye care provider may use a syringe to remove some fluid from inside your eye to reduce the pressure in your eye.
+- Your eye doctor may use a syringe to remove some fluid from inside your eye.

-Your eye care provider will inject a bubble into the area near your retina.
-Your provider may use a tool with a light (ophthalmoscope) to make sure the bubble is in the right place.
+- Your eye doctor will inject a bubble into the area near your retina.
+Your eye doctor may use an ophthalmoscope to make sure the air bubble is in the right place.

-Your eye care provider may use a freezing tool or a laser to help seal the retina against the wall of the eye.
+- Your eye doctor may use a freezing instrument to help seal retina against the wall of the eye.

 What happens after pneumatic retinopexy?

-Ask your eye care provider what you should expect after your procedure.
+Ask your eye doctor about what you should expect after your procedure.
 Plan to have someone go home with you after the procedure.

-Follow your eye care provider’s instructions about eye care.
+Be sure to follow your eye doctor’s instructions about eye care.
 You may need to take eye drops with antibiotics to help prevent infection.
-Your eye may be a little sore after the procedure.
-But you should be able to take over-the-counter pain medicines.
+Your eye may be a little sore after the procedure, but you should be able to take over-the-counter pain medications.
 You may need to wear an eye patch for a day or so.

-Your eye care provider will give you specific instructions about how to position your head after the procedure.
-It is important to follow all your eye care provider’s instructions to help reduce the chance of complications.
-You may need to keep a certain position for 8 hours or more after your procedure.
-To prevent complications, you will also need to not do any air travel until the bubble is gone.
-Ask your eye care provider when it will be safe for you to fly again.
+Your eye doctor will give you specific instructions about how to position your head after the procedure.
+It is important to follow all your eye doctor’s instructions to help reduce your chance for complications.
+You may need to keep a certain position for 8 hours or more after your pneumatic retinopexy.
+To avoid complications, you will also need to avoid air travel for a period after the procedure.
+Ask your eye doctor when it will be safe for you to fly again.

-You will need close follow-up care with your eye care provider to see if the procedure was effective.
+You will need close follow-up care with your eye doctor to see whether the procedure was effective.
 You may have a scheduled appointment the day after the procedure.
-Tell your provider right away if you have decreasing vision or increasing pain or swelling around your eye.
+Be sure to tell your eye doctor right away if you have decreasing vision or increasing pain or swelling around your eye.
 If the procedure doesn’t work, you may need to have surgery.